 - Entrepreneurs are more likely to develop problems with mental health compared to those employed by others.

-- 90% of Canadian entrepreneurs say they are professionally satisfied.
+- About 90 % of Canadian entrepreneurs say they are professionally satisfied.

-- 42% of entrepreneurs report that accessing government funding is very difficult.
+- Around 43 % of entrepreneurs report that accessing government funding is very difficult.

-- 67% of aspiring entrepreneurs said they would like support with funding their business venture.
+- About 67 % of aspiring entrepreneurs said they would like support with funding their business venture.

 How many entrepreneurs are there in Canada?